• Skip to main content

 Visit to Boyce, Virginia Leaves One With More Questions Than Answers

-Many buildings still standing in Boyce date to the early 20th century.
+Many buildings in modern-day Boyce date to the early 20th century.
 Several major commercial buildings along Main street, including the town center, have been restored.
 An antique store is open.
 The town’s major architectural highlight, though, is the old railroad station, which, sadly, has fallen in serious disrepair.
 There are reported plans to restore it.Boyce 2

 Col. Upton L. Boyce apparently did quite well for himself–he was the second owner of Tuleyries, a late Federal style mansion built around 1833 by Colonel Joseph Tuley, Jr. Graham F. Blandy later bought the property, which remains in the Blandy family.